usegalaxy-eu/operations/procmgmt.md

 * Galaxy 23.0
   *  web-handler (after 20h): 16.8, 12.5, 11.1
   *  job-handler (after 20h): 5.0, 5.0, 4.5, 3.5, 3.5 3., 2.9
+    * after a restart they seem to have 3.0 GB of memory allocated
   *  workflow-handler (after 20h): 3.0, 3.0, 3.0